-It’s not just a smoker’s health that can deteriorate as a result of smoking.
-A smoker’s children are more likely to get pneumonia, bronchitis and develop asthma due to exposure to second-hand smoke.
+It is not just a smoker’s health that can deteriorate as a result of smoking.
+A smoker’s children are more likely to get pneumonia or bronchitis and develop asthma due to exposure to second-hand smoke.
 They also have a higher risk of getting glue ear, other middle ear infections and meningococcal disease.
-And they’re more likely to follow their parent’s example of become smokers themselves.
+And they’re more likely to follow their parent’s example and become smokers themselves.

 Quitline is a free service that supports New Zealanders as they quit smoking.
 Quitline outlines five steps that will increase a smoker’s chance of kicking their addiction:

-- Step 2 – Know your reasons for quitting.
-Write a list – health, money, impact on others
+- Step 2 – Know your goals and reasons for quitting.
+Write a list – health, money, impact on others.

-- Step 3 – Know your triggers - addiction, habits, emotions
+- Step 3 – Know your smoking triggers – addiction, habits, emotions.

 - Step 4 – Stop smoking medicines.
-Nicotine replacement therapy available as patches, gum or lozenges can double your chance of quitting and the cost is subsidised.
-Prescription medications that work by reducing the symptoms of nicotine withdrawal or the urge to smoke are also available to support quitting.
+Nicotine replacement therapy (NRT) available as patches, gum, or lozenges used for eight weeks can double your chance of quitting and the cost is subsidised.
+NRT is available without a prescription.
+Prescription stop smoking medications that work by reducing the symptoms of nicotine withdrawal or the urge to smoke are also available to support quitting.

 - Step 5 - Stay quit.
+Develop strategies for not smoking.
 Use the 4Ds to deal with cravings: delay, deep breathe, do something else, drink water.

 Vaping is not a harmless alternative to smoking but it is less harmful than smoking.
-Vaping may a good option for you if other ways to quit smoking (patches, gum etc) haven’t helped you quit smoking completely.
+Vaping may be a good option for you if other ways to quit smoking (patches, gum, etc) have not helped you quit smoking completely.
 Health authorities agree the best thing you can do for your health is to be smoke and vape free.